 BASIC TRAIL INFO

-Distance: 200m return
+DISTANCE: 200m return

-Time: 5 min
+TIME: 5 min

-Yaddamin Dhina starts from the same parking area as the Goodela track right at the entrance.
-It’s only 100m (one-way) so won’t take much time at all.
+Yaddamin Dhina starts from the same day-use area as the Goodela track right at the entrance.

 The track leads to a lookout over the escarpment, and though we had hazy views, looking into the plains beyond with cliffs to one side wasn’t too shabby.

-3. SCENIC DRIVE (4WD-ONLY)
+3. TAKE A SCENIC DRIVE (4WD-ONLY)

 It’s touted as a scenic drive but we didn’t really find it that scenic.